avisiedo/avisiedo.github.io/posts/stopping-systemd-in-openshift.md

 In this article we have seen that:

-- systemd workloads use SIGRTMIN+3 for stopping the workload gracefully.
+- systemd workloads need `SIGRTMIN+3` for stopping the workload gracefully.
-- Openshift does not passthrough the STOPSIGNAL instruction from Dockerfile to the container definition.
+- OpenShift does not send the signal specified in the container image (via the `STOPSIGNAL` instruction).
+It does starting in Openshift 4.10.
-- We can use a container lifecycle hook for the ones that could require it to interact with the workload before stop the container, and for this specific scenario, to send the SIGRTMIN+3 signal to PID 1 (systemd).
-This requires the `kill` binary inside the container for sending the signal.
+- We can use a container lifecycle hook to interact with the workload when stopping the container until the fix is available.
+For this scenario, we can use the `kill` binary (which must exist in the container) to send `SIGRTMIN+3` to PID 1 (systemd).

-**UPDATES**
+**Updates**:

-- The reason the STOPSINAL instruction is not interpreted in Openshift is because it is not parsed the signal name.
+- The reason the STOPSINAL instruction is not interpreted in Openshift is because the signal name RTMIN+3 is not properly parsed.
+Actually there are a fix for this situation ([this PR](https://github.com/cri-o/cri-o/pull/5366)), that has been seen that will be included in OpenShift 4.10.
+Until this version is released, the solution above could make the works.
--

 ## References